HERO Worker Well-Being Clearinghouse, Powered by the NIOSH WellBQ

 The HERO Worker Well-Being Clearinghouse

 The Health Enhancement Research Organization (HERO) has partnered with National Institute for Occupational Safety and Health (NIOSH) to create the HERO Worker Well-Being Clearinghouse – Powered by the NIOSH WellBQ (HERO Worker Well-Being Clearinghouse), an open-source database that houses de-identified data arising from use of the English and Spanish versions of the NIOSH Worker Well-Being Questionnaire (NIOSH WellBQ).
-HERO has made the WellBQ available in an online survey platform to enable organizations to easily administer it to employees.
-The de-identified data collected from the participating organizations’ unique questionnaire link will be shared with the organization and imported into the HERO Worker Well-Being Clearinghouse for public use by individuals interested in conducting research on worker well-being.
+HERO has made the NIOSH WellBQ available in an online survey platform to enable organizations to easily administer it to employees.
+Organizations will receive a de-identified, summary report of of the data collected from their unique questionnaire link.
+De-identified data will be imported into the HERO Worker Well-Being Clearinghouse for public use by individuals interested in conducting research on worker well-being.

 Complete the NIOSH WellBQ

-Organizations that plan to use the WellBQ with their employees will need to complete the registration form or email WellBQClearinghouse@hero-health.org.
-A unique organization link will then be generated for the organization that that can be sent out to their employees.
-After the survey has closed, de-identified data, including scale and index scores, will be shared back to the organization.
+Entities that plan to use the NIOSH WellBQ with participants will need to complete the registration form or email WellBQClearinghouse@hero-health.org.
+A unique link will then be generated for the entity that can be sent out to participants.
+After the survey has closed, a summary report of the items and scale/index scores will be shared back to the entity, along with a summary report of demographic and employment questions.

 Individuals

-De-identified data imported into the HERO Worker Well-Being Clearinghouse can be used by practitioners, researchers, policymakers, etc. to analyze trends in worker well-being and target interventions and develop programs and services to improve worker well-being, identify ways to improve policies affecting well-being, among other applications.
-To gain access to the HERO Worker Well-Being Clearinghouse, one must complete the registration form.
+De-identified data imported into the HERO Worker Well-Being Clearinghouse can be used by practitioners, researchers, policymakers, etc. to analyze trends in worker well-being, target interventions and develop programs/services to improve worker well-being, identify ways to improve policies affecting well-being, among other applications.
+When we have sufficient data, we will open the Clearinghouse for use.
+This is to protect the anonymity of our participating organizations.
+Check back soon!